Soynandin/SupermercadoFeirao/README.md

 The detailed specifications and complete description of the system are available in the 'Descrição do Sistema' file in the 'Descrição' folder.

 *Notes* - To ensure the system functions correctly, please make sure to:
-- Verify that your machine has JRE - version 17.
+- Verify that your machine has JDK - version 17.
 - Execute the DDL for the 'SupermercadoFeirao' database available in the file "BancoSupermercadoFeirao.sql" located in the "Descrição" folder.
 (This system includes the MYSQL driver; if you do not use it, you need to install the driver for your database in 'Pom.xml')
 - Update the User and Password values for your local database in the "Persistence.xml" file located at: src\main\resources\META-INF\persistence.xml.